27 Aug Top Three Questions About Container Desiccants Answered

 Container desiccants are unique products that work by extracting water vapour from the surrounding air.
 In doing so, humidity inside the container is prevented from reaching condensation, preventing a build-up of moisture.
 We have two desiccants to choose from:

 These can be suspended inside the container hanging from the upper D-Rings or placed on cargo, depending on the specific needs of the customer and products.
+Together or separately, they can protect products in humid conditions, preventing moisture damage.

 I Load And Seal My Container In Dry Conditions.
 Why Do I Still Need Moisture Control?